 Patients most at risk of hypercalcaemia

 Hypercalcaemia is common in people with advanced cancer.
-It happens in 10-30% of people, depending on the type of cancer they have.
+It is thought that approximately 20 out of 100 (20%) of people with cancer may experience hypercalcaemia at some stage during their illness, depending on the type of cancer they have.

 The cancers that most commonly cause hypercalcaemia include multiple myeloma, breast, lung and kidney.
 Other cancers that are linked with hypercalcaemia include head and neck, thyroid, oesophageal, skin, cervix and bladder.